QubyteCorp/.github/profile/README.md

-# QubyteCorp
+# Qubyte

-A Hungarian quantum technology consulting company.
+A (quantum)technology consulting company.

-We provide expert consulting services in quantum computing and emerging quantum technologies.
+We provide expert consulting services in emerging technologies.